yakworks/gorm-tools/docs/mapql.md

 **Quick Search**

 Quick search - ability to search by one string in criteria filters against several domain fields, the value for quick search can be passed in `quickSearch` or `q` keywords.
-The list of fields should be specified in static property `quickSearchFields`, see bellow:
+The list of fields should be specified in static property `quickSearchFields` as list of strings, see bellow:

 ```groovy
 class Org {